Explore This Residency

 Diversity in the Department

 Mass General Department of Surgery staff explain what diversity means to them and the important role it plays in their lives as clinicians, researchers, educators and students.
 At Mass General, we believe that because of diversity we excel; through inclusion we respect; focused on equity we serve, heal, educate and innovate.
-Watch the video below to learn more about Mass General's commitment to diversity.

 I am MGH: Surgery